netenglabs/bgperf2/README.md

     }
 ```

-data.cores is set in junos.py and by default it's lahf number of availble cores on the test machine,
+data.cores is set in junos.py and by default it's half the number of availble cores on the test machine,
 with a max of 31, since that is the Junos max.
 If you want to try setting the threads to something different
 you can hard code those values.
 If you want to see without multi-threading, delete that whole section.